zeroc-ice/ice/csharp/README.md

  - the [Ice Builder for Visual Studio][4]
  - the [.NET Core 2.0 SDK][5], if you use Visual Studio 2017

+> Note: Visual Studio 2017 version 15.3.0 or higher is required for .NET Core
+> builds.

 ### Compiling Ice for .NET on Windows

 Open a Visual Studio command prompt and change to the `csharp` subdirectory: